-You’ve probably heard about adaptive fitness discussed in the context of individuals who have suffered accidents or were born with specific disabilities that impact the way they move.
-However, adaptive fitness can be an important part of your weight loss journey as well.
-Adaptive fitness includes exercises that are adapted to accommodate students with permanent or physical disabilities.
-Trainers use adaptive fitness to develop plans for individuals with special needs that may have physical challenges that prevent them from exercising like another individual might who is at a healthy weight.
+You’ve probably heard adaptive fitness discussed in the context of individuals who have suffered accidents or have disabilities that impact the way they move.
+However, adaptive fitness can also be an important part of your weight-loss journey after the Lap-Band® procedure.

 Adaptive fitness includes exercises that are modified to accommodate people with temporary or permanent disabilities.
 When it comes to exercising after the Lap-Band procedure, trainers use adaptive fitness to develop plans for individuals who may have trouble doing certain exercises due to their weight.

 Individuals who undergo bariatric surgery, like the Lap-Band Program, are overweight or obese.
 During the aftercare process, exercise will be an important part of encouraging healthy weight loss, along with a balanced diet, portion control, hydration, and healthy sleep habits.
 For overweight and obese individuals who have just started their weight-loss journey, completing certain exercises may be difficult or impossible

 For instance, you may not be able to squat deep enough to benefit from the move.
 Some poses may be uncomfortable because of the pressure they put on your joints, or you may have trouble getting up off the floor repeatedly for certain exercises.

 Adaptive fitness is all about doing moves that are comfortable.
 This means focusing on low-impact exercises that take your range of movement into consideration.
 After your Lap-Band surgery, you should start slow and work up to more difficult exercises once you are more comfortable.
 If you have limited mobility in certain areas due to excess weight, work on building strength in other areas.